atharshlakshmi/clean-talk/README.md

 `streamlit.py` combines the FastAPI backend and Streamlit frontend into a single file.
 Deploy by pushing to GitHub and selecting `src/streamlit.py` as the main file in Streamlit Cloud.

-Note: Model has not been committed to the repository!

 ## Docker